datastax/cassandra-data-apis/README.md

 go build run.exe && ./run.exe --hosts 127.0.0.1 --keyspace store
 ```

-Or your settings can be persisted using a configuration file:
+Your settings can be persisted using a configuration file:

 ```yaml
 hosts: